pierre-vigier/Perl6-Math-Matrix/README.md

 ### is-invertible

-Is True if number of rows and colums are the same (is-square) and determinant is not zero.
+Is True if number of rows and colums are the same (.is-square) and .determinant is not zero.
 All rows or colums have to be independent vectors.
+Please use this method before $matrix.inverted, or you will get an exception.

 ### is-orthogonal

-An orthogonal matrix multiplied (dotProduct) with its transposed derivative (T) is an identity matrix or in other words: transposed and inverted matrices are equal.
+An orthogonal matrix multiplied (dotProduct) with its transposed derivative (T) is an identity matrix or in other words: .transposed and .inverted matrices are equal.

 ### is-unitary